rtdip/core/docs/sdk/queries/functions.md

 !!! note "Note"
     </b>Window Size Mins is deprecated and will be removed in v1.0.0.
 Please use Time Interval Rate and Time Interval Unit instead.<br />

+### Circular Averages

+[Circular Averages](../code-reference/query/circular-average.md) computes the circular average for samples in a range.
+The RTDIP SDK requires the following parameters to perform circular average queries:

+- Time Interval Rate - The time interval rate
+- Time Interval Unit - The time interval unit (second, minute, day, hour)
+- Lower Bound - The lower boundary for the sample range
+- Upper Bound - The upper boundary for the sample range

+### Circular Standard Deviations

+[Circular Standard Deviations](../code-reference/query/circular-standard-deviation.md) computes the circular standard deviations for samples assumed to be in the range.
+The RTDIP SDK requires the following parameters to perform circular average queries:

+- Time Interval Rate - The time interval rate
+- Time Interval Unit - The time interval unit (second, minute, day, hour)
+- Lower Bound - The lower boundary for the sample range
+- Upper Bound - The upper boundary for the sample range

 ## Time Series Metadata